-A FEE-HELP loan allows students to borrow from the Commonwealth, up to the FEE-HELP limit, to cover some or all of their tuition fees.
+A FEE-HELP loan allows students to borrow from the Commonwealth, up to the combined HELP loan limit, to cover some or all of their tuition fees.

 Students who receive a FEE-HELP loan will have part or their entire tuition fees paid to the University by the Commonwealth and a FEE-HELP debt recorded for them with the Australian Taxation Office (ATO).